thuijskens/thuijskens.github.io/_posts/2018-07-25-stability-selection.md

 ---
 layout: post
-title: "Seeing through the noise with stability selection"
+title: "Filtering the noise with stability selection"
 ---

 In the previous [blog post](https://thuijskens.github.io/2017/10/07/feature-selection/), I discussed different types of feature selection methods and I focussed on mutual information based methods.
 I've since done a broader talk on feature selection at [PyData London](https://www.youtube.com/watch?v=JsArBz46_3s&index=20&list=PLGVZCDnMOq0ovNxfxOqYcBcQOIny9Zvb-).
 In the talk, I discussed an example of an embedded feature selection method called *stability selection*, a method that tends to work well in high-dimensional, sparse, problems.